 *Feel free to add any veggies and seasonings you like.
 My only recommendation is watch the amount of liquid produced (some veggies leach a lot of water out).
 You want as little liquid as possible in your wrappers because it will cause them to fall apart.

 This is the same filling I use for egg rolls too.
 I love baked egg rolls, which is odd, because I do not like fried egg rolls, and we all know everything is usually better fried.
-To make the baked egg rolls, use the same filling, put a few tablespoons of filling in an egg roll wrapper (fold them better than I do!), place on a baking sheet, spray both sides with olive oil or cooking spray.
+To make the baked egg rolls, use the same filling, put a few tablespoons of filling in an (fold them better than I do!), place on a baking sheet, spray both sides with olive oil or cooking spray.
 Bake about 10 minutes per side.
 They are healthy and delicious!

 My kids love these Baked Mozzarella Sticks.
 They are so easy, as it is just a mozzarella cheese stick (“string” cheese) wrapped in an egg roll wrapper and baked.
 Spraying both sides with olive oil or cooking spray just like with the egg rolls.
 They can be dipped in marinara or pizza sauce too.

 Since my kids love Baked Cheese Sticks, I knew they would like Baked Cheese Cups too.
 I was right!
 Just add cheese to your won ton cups and bake until the cheese is melted and won tons are brown and crisp.
 You could serve these along side a sauce as well.
 So much healthier than frying and I love the little cups for a party or as an appetizer.
 You could add anything really…any dip can be placed in a won ton cup and suddenly becomes portable!
 Tonight I am making Buffalo Chicken Dip in won ton cups…it will make it so easy to eat!
 You can also bake the shells then add things like chicken salad or pimento cheese…the possibilities are endless.
 It makes me want to put pretty much everything in a won ton cup.
 What can I say, I love party food.